BunkerSierra/WRO2025-FE-Repository/README.md

 * `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
 It may include documentation how to connect to a SBC/SBM and upload files there, datasets, hardware specifications, communication protocols descriptions etc. If there is nothing to add to this location, the directory can be removed.

 ## Introduction
+Ultrasonic Sensors:
+The robot's ultrasonic sensors have two purposes.
+The side ones are programmed for center finding and wall following, and the front one is designed to prevent it from colliding with obstacles.
+If it detects an obstacle within 20 centimeters of the robot, it stops and reverses (only in the areas where it is allowed to reverse).
+In the free lap program, the robot first uses the center finding function before making the first turn.
+When it turns, it checks which sensor is detecting the shortest distance, and that sensor will follow the wall.
+From that point on, the robot will make all the necessary turns to complete the free lap.
+This last function also lets the robot know which direction it will have to turn: clockwise or counterclockwise.
+This is the code it uses to calculate the distance in centimeters in the arduino IDE:

+digitalWrite(trigPin, LOW);
+delayMicroseconds(2);
+digitalWrite(trigPin, HIGH);
+delayMicroseconds(10);
+digitalWrite(trigPin, LOW);
+long duration = pulseIn(echoPin, HIGH);
+float distance = duration * 0.0343 / 2;